paperscape/paperscape-backend/README.md

 | title      | varchar(500)     | Paper title (for gui display only)            |
 | authors    | text             | Paper authors (for gui display only)          |

-The `id` field is ordered by publication date (version 1) as follows:
+By default the `id` field is ordered by publication date (version 1) as follows:
 ```
 ymdh = (year - 1800) * 10000000
        + (month - 1) * 625000
        + (day - 1)   * 15625
 unique_id = ymdh + 4*num
 ```
+If this is not the case, the `ids_time_ordered` flag should be set to false in the configuration Json file.

-Categories and keywords are used for creating fake links between disconnected graphs.
+In the _nbody_ programs, categories and keywords are used for creating fake links between disconnected graphs.
-Categories are also used for colouring papers in the gui display.
+In _nbody-gui_ categories are also used for colouring papers in the gui display.

 #### pcite table ####